Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Shield Chance"				"33.3"

+			// This percentage of the Mutant Tank's shielded damage is converted into damage boost.
+			// Note: Damage boost can be decreased when using the right damage type against the shield.
+			// Note: Damage boost can be increased when using the wrong damage type against the shield.
+			// Note: Damage boost will instantly deplete when the shield breaks.
+			// Note: Boost = ((Damage x Shield Convert Percentage) / 10000.0) + 1.0
+			// Example: Boost = ((8000.0 x 0.8) / 10000.0) + 1 = 1.64
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 1.0 (Full)
+			"Shield Convert Percentage"		"0.0"

 			// These are the RGBA values of the Mutant Tank's shield prop's color.
 			// Note: Any value less than "0" will output a random color.
 			// Note: This setting can be overridden for specific players.